-During fiscal 2015, our primary source of liquidity came from existing cash and cash generated from operations.
-Our near-term fixed commitments for cash expenditures consist primarily of payments under operating leases and inventory purchase commitments with our contract manufacturers.
+During fiscal 2016, our primary sources of liquidity came from existing cash and cash generated from operations, our follow on equity offering and entering into our term loan and new revolving credit facility.
+Our near-term fixed commitments for cash expenditures consist primarily of payments under operating leases, inventory purchase commitments with our contract manufacturers, and interest and principal payments under our term loan.
 We do not currently have any material commitments for capital expenditures.

-Based on our current plans and business conditions, we believe that existing cash, cash equivalents, available line of credit, cash generated from operations, and financing capabilities will be sufficient to satisfy our anticipated cash requirements for at least the next twelve months.
+Based on our current plans and business conditions, we believe that existing cash, cash equivalents, available revolving credit facility, cash generated from operations, and financing capabilities will be sufficient to satisfy our anticipated cash requirements for at least the next twelve months.